 That’s because there is only one you.

 You may not like all the parts and pieces of you at the moment.
-Or you may feel disconnected with the you that you have become.
-But who you are is represented by how you show up every day.
+Or you may feel disconnected from the you that you have become.
+But who you are is defined by how you show up every day.

 We all have compromised before in order to create peace.
 Peace for others and peace for ourselves.

-But it is possible to reclaim this knowing and to put yourself in alignment with what is important to you.
+It is possible to reclaim this self awareness and to put yourself in alignment with what is important to you.

 Make a commitment to yourself today.
 Who you want to be and who you are will be the same person starting right now.